-- (1) The examinations leading to the Degree shall be as follows: - the Part I Examination: and (a) - (b) the Final Examination. - (2) No candidate shall be permitted to sit for the Final Examination unless he has: - passed the Part I Examination. (a) - (b) completed and submitted his research report six months prior to the Final Examination. - passed the 'Advanced Cardiac Life Support Course (ACLS)', 'Advanced (c) Trauma Life Support Course (ATLS)', 'Paediatric Advanced Life Support Course (PALS)' and/or other courses recognized by the Faculty. - (d) submitted two (2) case reports for every postings not later than one month before the Final Examination. - submitted his log book not later than one month before the Final Examination. (e) - achieved satisfactory report in each continuos assessment. (f) - (3)The Part I Examination shall be held at the end of Stage I. The Final Examination shall be held at the end of Stage III of the programme of study. - Examination Components and Allocation of Marks (4) - Part I Examination (a)
+- (1) The examinations leading to the Degree shall be as follows: - (a) the Part I Examination; and - (b) the Final Examination. - (2) No candidate shall be permitted to sit for the Final Examination unless he/she has: - (a) passed the Part I Examination. - (b) completed and submitted his/her research report six months prior to the Final Examination. - (c) passed the 'Advanced Cardiac Life Support Course (ACLS)', 'Advanced Trauma Life Support Course (ATLS)', 'Paediatric Advanced Life Support Course (PALS)' and/or other courses recognized by the Faculty. - (d) submitted two (2) case reports for every postings not later than one month before the Final Examination. - (e) submitted his/her log book not later than one month before the Final Examination. - (f) achieved satisfactory report in each continuos assessment. - (3) The Part I Examination shall be held at the end of Stage I. The Final Examination shall be held at the end of Stage III of the programme of study. - (4) Examination Components and Allocation of Marks - (a) Part I Examination